gabrielrowan/sql_condenser/README.md

 SQL Condenser aims to collate the sql contained in multiple `.sql` files and condense these into 1 separate `.sql` file.

-As part of a work deployment process, we currently execute the SQL taken from multiple files.
+As part of a work deployment process, we currently execute the SQL in multiple separate files.
 This would be quicker and easier if a program could bring together all the SQL that needs to be executed in 1 place.

 ## Version 1